heartandhandstraining/heartandhandstraining.github.io/Mom-is-Free.md

 title: Mom is Free
 date: 2020-08-06
 tagline: Mom
-category: CNA, GOD
+category: GOD
 ---

 ![Mom visiting her Dad, Grandpa Wood, in Grand Junction, ~1979](https://www.keepandshare.com/userpics/h/e/a/r/tnhandstraining/2020-07/sb/mom_gpa-38033076.jpg?ts=1595969689)

 That is Mom visiting her Dad, Grandpa Wood, in Grand Junction, ~1979.
 I have so much more than the following to say about my Mom: [Sandra Beattie](https://www.hkfuneralhome.com/en-memorium/sandra-d-beattie).

-My Mom is now resting in peace, no more pain, no more frustration with being caged up in her own body and dependent on others for most everything.
-She spent most the past 10 years in a nursing home on top of being unable to walk at all since 1994.
+As "the dead know nothing at all," Mom has no more pain, no more frustration with being caged up in her own body and dependent on others for most everything.
+Due to her most loving and amazing caregiver, Dad, being freed from the toils of this world sooner, she spent most the past 10 years in a nursing home on top of being unable to walk at all since 1994.

 As a CNA, I told myself and my parents that I would not have them going to a nursing home, never!
 Well, at that time I never imagined a parent of MINE with such a disease so debilitating as MS can be.
 That was just a few people in the nursing home.
 Bizarre thing is that a lady a took special care of with MS followed me as a CNA from Grand Junction to Paonia, where my parents helped me take her to the 4th of July firworks.
 That fall after I went off to college is when Mom was diagnosed with MS, a couple weeks after Mom called me to say that this special lady had passed away due to a complication of MS. Damn crazy!